microsoft/presidio/docs/image-redactor/index.md

 - Install [Tesseract OCR](https://github.com/tesseract-ocr/tesseract#installing-tesseract) by following the instructions on how to install it for your operating system.

-  The Image-Redactor was tested with a minimal version of 4.0.0
+  !!! note "Note"
+    For now, image redactor only supports version 4.0.0

 === "Using pip"